 TXDPS stores this information in a database that is accessible to the public.
 You can access this data through the Texas Public Sex Offender Registry available on TXDPS website.

 In Texas, all local law enforcement agencies manage their sex offender registry.
 This registry contains information of sex offenders registered with the agency.
 This information is available to the public.
-Most local law enforcement agencies run their websitewhich is accessible to the public.
+Most local law enforcement agencies run their website which is accessible to the public.
 Residents can also get notifications on offenders from other outlets like the newspapers.

 (c) The registration form shall require:

 TX.
 CRIM.
 PRO.
 ART.
-62.056 (West 2008)
+62.051 (2021)

 (d) On receipt of notice under this chapter that a person subject to registration under this chapter is required to register or verify registration with a local law enforcement authority and has been assigned a numeric risk level of three, the local law enforcement authority may provide notice to the public in any manner determined appropriate by the local law enforcement authority, including: